Wills, Trusts & Probate

 What happens if I die without a will in Guadalupe?

-Yes, California law requires that a will be signed by the testator in the presence of at least two competent witnesses.
-These witnesses must also sign the will, attesting that the testator appeared to be of sound mind and not under undue influence.
-Proper witnessing helps ensure the will’s validity and reduces the risk of legal challenges.
+California law requires a will to be signed by the testator in the presence of at least two competent witnesses who also sign the document.
+The witnesses typically attest that the testator appeared to be of sound mind and not under undue influence at the time of signing.
+Following these formalities helps ensure the will’s validity and can reduce the risk of successful challenges later in probate.
+In some circumstances, alternatives such as holographic wills (handwritten and signed by the testator) may be recognized if they meet specific legal criteria, but these can present greater risks of dispute.
+Using a properly executed formal will with witnesses is generally the more reliable approach for avoiding ambiguity and uncertainty.

 Leave a Reply